buu342/buu342.me/projects/transcriptions/markdown/drdumont.md

 **Edit 11/04/2025:**

 I was watching an episode of [Malcolm in the Middle](https://en.wikipedia.org/wiki/Malcolm_in_the_Middle) yesterday, specifically Season 5, Episode 13.
 In this episode, Lois picks up her sister's phone, which is answered by a Dr. Dumont.
 Later in the episode, Andrew W.K.'s Long Live the Party plays when Malcolm and Reese head off for a party.
 Considering that this episode came out one year before Close Calls with Brick Walls, perhaps this song's name is a reference to this episode?
-That, or just a major conincidence!
+That, or just a major coincidence!